n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 Replace `/path/to/file` with the path of the file you want to send.

 ### How to send a response of type `string`?

-To send a response of type string, follow the steps mentioned below.
+To send a response of type string, follow the steps below.

-1. Select 'Last Node' from the ***Response Mode*** dropdown list.
+1. Select 'When last node finishes' from the ***Respond*** dropdown list.
 2. Select 'First Entry JSON' from the ***Response Data*** dropdown list.
 3. Click on 'Add Option' and select 'Property Name' from the dropdown list.
 4. Enter the name of the property that contains the response.